 Chronic Pain: Understanding and Managing Your Pain

 Our nervous systems are built to change over time.
-That’s how we learned to walk and to speak – we repeated the same movement over and over until the circuitry in our brain and spinal cord was modified.
-Unfortunately, this same principle applies to chronic pain.
 The nervous system can learn that pain is supposed to be present from the constant use and enlargement of pain pathways as you experience pain over time.
 This learning process for pain involves central sensitization in the dorsal horn of the spinal cord (sensory part) and the brain.
 These changes may be triggered by continuous firing of pain fibers and maintained by the products of inflammation over months or years.
 Central sensitization increases the excitability of neurons and results in an abnormal enhancement of pain.
 This is a complicated process that involves many molecular players, but suffice it to say that our nervous system can learn to feel pain when no physical stimulus remains.

 Many factors can contribute to over-excitement of the central nervous system and central sensitization: